 Each Organization may propose matters for consideration by the organs of the other Organization, submitted to the Secretary-General of WMO or the President of IHO for appropriate action.

+Participation in meetings:

-(i) WMO may be invited to be represented in meetings of IHO organs or their subsidiary bodies or conferences convened by IHO.
+(a) WMO may be invited to be represented in meetings of IHO organs or their subsidiary bodies or conferences convened by IHO.
 Such participation shall be in accordance with WMO General Regulations and the applicable Rules of Procedure.

-(ii) IHO may be invited to be represented as an observer in meetings of WMO organs or their subsidiary bodies or conferences convened by WMO.
+(b) IHO may be invited to be represented as an observer in meetings of WMO organs or their subsidiary bodies or conferences convened by WMO.
 Such participation shall be in accordance with IHO General Regulations the applicable Rules of Procedure.

-Each party shall be responsible for their own costs or funding of sources to perform their respective responsibilities under this MoU.
+(c)Each party shall be responsible for its own costs and/or funding its respective responsibilities under this MoU.

+5. Each Party shall appoint a Representative that shall coordinate relations with the other Party, including between technical experts of the Parties, and that

+shall keep the Head of his or her Organization informed.
+Any change of Representative shall be communicated in writing to the other Party.